Nimdy/voting-system-blockchain/README.md

 - SST can be deregistered (death or gave up citizenship)

-- Once SSTs are deregistered, SST is placed into cold storage for historic tracking only
+- Once SSTs are deregistered, SST is placed into cold storage for historic tracking only (Census data...whatever other data)

+- Each state, county and districts validate their Current Vote Eligible Persons (CVEP).

-- States validates # of Citizen Count (CC) vs Census Data (CD) vs Vote Eligible Persons (VEP) (AGE18-120 - Deaths - Felony - (others) = Current Vote Eligible Persons (CVEP)
+-- CVEP = {Citizen Count (CC) vs Census Data (CD) vs Vote Eligible Persons (VEP) (AGE18-120 - Deaths - Felony - (others) }

 ---Anonymous Process---